NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 .. note::

-   Version v2.17.5 and higher of the NVIDIA GPUDirect Storage kernel driver, ``nvidia-fs``, requires the NVIDIA open kernel modules.
+   Version v2.17.5 and higher of the NVIDIA GPUDirect Storage kernel driver, ``nvidia-fs``, requires the NVIDIA Open GPU Kernel module driver.
    You can install the open kernel modules by specifying the ``driver.useOpenKernelModules=true`` argument to the ``helm`` command.
    Refer to :ref:`chart customization options` for more information.